mgutz/gorazor/README.md

 # razor

 `razor` is a Go port of ASP.NET's Razor view engine.  `razor` is a code generator which compiles Razor templates into Go functions.
-It is fast and type safe.
+It is fast, type safe and escapes all values by default.

 # Usage